kubeflow/website/content/docs/components/hyperparameter.md

       storage: 10Gi
 ```

-If you are not using GKE and you don't have StorageClass for dynamic volume provisioning at your cluster, you have to create pvc and pv
+If you are not using GKE and you don't have StorageClass for dynamic volume provisioning at your cluster, you have to create PVC and PV

 ```
 kubectl create -f https://raw.githubusercontent.com/kubeflow/katib/master/examples/tfevent-volume/tfevent-pvc.yaml